 This way, you can start measuring what’s going well and what can be improved at each important moment.

-For example, during onboarding, small tweaks can make big positive changes in a new employee’s experience.
-It could be as simple as making sure new people have a parking space on their first day or being extra patient when they inevitably make a mistake.
+For example, during remote onboarding, small tweaks can make big positive changes in a new employee’s experience.
+It could be as simple as sending some welcoming Slack messages on their first day or being extra patient when they inevitably make a mistake.

 Tip: Research has shown that employees frequently withhold their honest feedback from managers and the reasons why are complex but it’s usually a mix of fear and the perception that telling the whole truth is futile.
 Creating a culture where employees can give honest, constructive feedback can be difficult, but it’s worth it, and it can help you improve employee experience and lower employee turnover.